Marne Valley Carping | Juvigny Fishing Tips

 For a standard week at the lake, I would recommend the following bait:

-• 15kg boilies, Marne Valley Boilies are a winner and could be a valuable key to success
+• 15kg boilies, be sure to use the house recipe, tested and proven successful, could be a valuable key to your success.

-• 15kg mixed pellets, the fish are fed these all year round every year
+• 15 litres pellets, the fish are fed these all year round every year.

-• 10kg particle, we sell a premixed bucket of hemp and tigers or our multimix; maize, sunflower seeds, wheat, maples, peas and tiger nuts, all elements of this mix have caught fish
+• 10 litres particle, we sell a bucket of hemp, tigers can be added on request, or our multimix; maize, sunflower seeds, wheat, maples, peas, all elements of this mix have caught fish.

 As the carp are pressured all edges will help you when at the lake, consider; big baits, small baits, fake bait, unusual baits from the human grade food chain.Vary the quantity of bait applied per rod.
 If you are going to introduce a large bed of bait then be prepared to sit on it for at least 2 days before thinking of moving it.
 It’s always worth dribbling in a few kgs of bait on a few other spots that you are not fishing.
 This will give the fish confidence to move into the area and feed.
 Then if you want to move a rod you will be a step ahead and could drop onto feeding fish, think ahead !!
 On arrival I would always recommend washing out boilies with lake water and adding one of the Marne Valley liquids.